mcakyerima/DeepLearning.ai_journey/README.md

-# Deep Learning Learning Journey
+# Deep Learning, Learning Journey

 Welcome to my Deep Learning learning journey repository.
 This repository serves as a documentation of my progress through various Deep Learning courses offered by DeepLearning.ai.
 Each course has its dedicated directory with relevant course materials and detailed notes.